DC Optimal Power Flow

 JuliGrid keeps track of all the references to internally formed constraints in the constraint

-field of the DCOptimalPowerFlow
+field of the DcOptimalPowerFlow

 type.
 These constraints are divided into six fields: